Bacterial Vaginosis (BV) During Pregnancy – Causes, Symptoms and Treatment

 According to scientific studies, bacterial vaginosis during pregnancy has been linked to miscarriage, low birth weight, and premature rupturing of membranes in the body.

-Bacterial vaginosis can occur in women who are having sexual intercourse for the very first time as well before pregnancy or conception.
+Bacterial vaginosis can occur in women who are having sexual intercourse for the very first time as well as before pregnancy or conception.

 One in five women develop bacterial vaginosis during pregnancy.

-Causes of Bacterial Vaginosis
+Causes of Bacterial Vaginosis in Pregnancy

-The primary causes of bacterial vaginosis are:
+The primary causes of bacterial vaginosis in pregnant women are (5):

-• Multiple sexual partners
+- Multiple sexual partners

-• Using various contraceptive methods
+- Using various contraceptive methods

-• Having unprotected sex
+- Having unprotected sex

-• Using vaginal medications
+- Using vaginal medications

-• Overdose or intake of antibiotics
+- Overdose or intake of antibiotics

-• Using too many vaginal injections, hormonal pills, and systemic hormones
+- Using too many vaginal injections, hormonal pills, and systemic hormones

-• Overgrowth of harmful bacteria in the vagina during pregnancy
+- Overgrowth of harmful bacteria in the vagina during pregnancy

-• Indiscriminate use of vaginal washes
+- Indiscriminate use of vaginal washes

 What Does the Latest Research Say?

-Signs and Symptoms of Bacterial Vaginosis
+Signs & Symptoms of Bacterial Vaginosis While Pregnant

-• A burning sensation during urination
+- A burning sensation during urination

-• Irritation in the genital area
+- Irritation in the genital area

 Bacterial vaginosis diagnosis begins with an inquiry about the patient’s medical history.
-Your doctor may ask whether you’ve had any previous infections or had any sexually transmitted diseases (STDs).
+Your doctor may ask whether you’ve had any previous infections or any sexually transmitted diseases (STDs).

 A pelvic exam is often performed where the doctor inserts two fingers into your vagina and checks for signs of infection, followed by pressing the abdominal region to check for signs of the disease.

-Bacterial Vaginosis in Pregnancy
+Possible Complications of Bacterial Vaginosis During Pregnancy

+Bacterial Vaginosis (BV) during pregnancy can lead to various serious complications that may affect both the mother and the baby.
 Here are some ways your pregnancy may be affected due to bacterial vaginosis (BV):

-Effective Treatment
+Effective Bacterial Vaginosis Treatment While Pregnant

 1. Metronidazole